 Niya wants to be a samurai yet that won’t be easy— not when he only has one leg.
 He’s determined to achieve his goal and is finally accepted as a trainee at the Cockroach Ryu where he’ll prepare to fight in the Trainee Samurai Games.

 The Young Samurai by Chris Bradford

-The only survivor on a British ship attacked by ninjas, 12-year old Jack must adapt to Japanese culture of his new home with a samurai warrior.
+The only survivor on a British ship attacked by ninjas, 12-year old Jack must adapt to the Japanese culture of his new home with a samurai warrior.
 He trains to fight as a warrior, develops a strong friendship with Akiko, and experiences dangerous adventures that often include his father’s most prized possession.

 Heart of the Samurai by Margi Preus

 I loved this historical-fiction book about a 14-year-old boy Japanese boy named Manjiro who is shipwrecked and taken on a ship to the United States.
-Eventually, he returns to Japan where he is initially mistrusted and imprisoned.
+Eventually, he returns to Japan where he is mistrusted and imprisoned.

 The Samurai’s Tale by Erik Christian Haugaard

 In feudal Japan, Taro’s journey to samurai starts with becoming a servant for Lord Akiyama.
 But when his master dies, he can finally train to become a samurai.